pandammonium/blipper-widget/readme.txt

 The shortcode is also used to place Blipper Widget outside widget areas, such as posts and pages in both classic and block-enabled themes.

-Using the shortcode will style tour latest blip according to your CSS.
+Using the shortcode will style your latest blip according to your CSS.

 = How to use the shortcode =